 For months, many Nome citizens have advocated at City Council for a public safety commission.
 On Monday night, the community had the chance to discuss a written proposal for the potential public-group.

-The crowd gathered in Nome Eskimo Community Center’s Trigg Tribal Hall contained many faces that are often seen in City Hall.
+The crowd gathered in Nome Eskimo Community’s Trigg Tribal Hall contained many faces that are often seen in City Hall.
 That included concerned citizens, city council members, the chief of Police, and other city personnel.
 Facing the group of about 25 people was a face not often seen in Nome: Brooks Chandler, the city attorney.

 “As the city attorney my job is to represent the collective interests of all members of the community of Nome.
 So, part of doing that job is for me to hear directly from you.
 Although at the end, the way the Democratic system works, the ultimate decision maker is your elected representatives, the City Council.”